Russia says U.S. refused guarantees for Ukraine's liabilities

 The ministry added that Russia had offered Ukraine better terms than those the International Monetary Fund had asked for.

-Ukraine is restructuring its debts in order to plug a $15 billion funding gap under an IMF-led $40 billion bailout program.
+Ukraine is restructuring its debts in order to plug a $15 billion funding gap under an IMF-led $40 billion bailout programme.

 The Eurobond is especially contentious as it was issued by the government of former president Viktor Yanukovich in late 2013 as public protests took off against his swing away from association with the European Union towards deeper ties with Russia.